MicrosoftDocs/azure-devops-docs/docs/boards/sprints/task-board.md

 ::: moniker range=">= tfs-2017"

 - From the taskboard, drag the PBI or user story from the first column onto the backlog or future sprint.
 All child tasks automatically move with the parent item.
-- From the sprint backlog, multi-select the items to move and then click the context menu for an item and select the iteration to move them to.
+- From the sprint backlog, multi-select the items to move and then select the context menu for an item.
+Then, select the iteration to move them to.

 ![multi-select items from the sprint backlog](media/sprint-backlog-multi-select-non-sequential-items.png)
 ::: moniker-end